RakhithJK/axllent-mailpit-wiki/Tagging.md

 Mailpit allows you to tag messages with one or more tags.
 Message tags can be added, edited and deleted via the web UI when viewing a message, as well as automatically applied when receiving emails.

 Tags can then be seen in the web UI and filtered by in the search.
-Please note that viewing is limited to 200 results per tag.
+Please note that viewing tagged messages is limited to 200 results per tag.

 ## Allowed tag names